Type : City, Beach, Adventure

 One reason that people go to Cebu is for its rich culture and history where plenty of old Spanish styled architecture are, most notable being the”Fort San Pedro”, which was built by Spanish and native Cebuano labourers.
 Lapu-Lapu shrine is also popular with tourism as the memorial is dedicated to the names sake native Cebuano leader who famously killed Ferdinand Magellan.
 Magellan’s cross which is the cross ordered to be erected by the explorer himself is remarkable, marking the start of Christianity in the Philippines hence the popularity.
-Chinese culture is also rich here in Cebu where the Philippine Chinese Spiritual Temple, Taoist Temple Cebu and the Fo Guang Shan Chu Un Temple show the huge influence the Chinese has in Cebu and in Philippines as a whole.
+Chinese culture is also rich in Cebu, the Philippine Chinese Spiritual Temple, Taoist Temple Cebu and the Fo Guang Shan Chu Un Temple portray the influence Chinese people have in Cebu and in the Philippines as a whole.

 Other than culture and history, Cebu offers the more modern aspects such as nightlife and shopping which is ever present in Cebu city.
 Just like Metro Manila, Cebu city is loaded with malls and shopping centres.
 IT park, Ayala shopping centre and the newly built SM seaside are huge places of interest in Cebu, for locals and tourists to chill and wind down.
 The city is also popular for its nightlife and adult entertainment.
 Mango Avenue is where it all lies, best notable clubs are J. AVE Superclub, Liv Super Club and Sentral (Hip Hop Bar and Club).
 There are also plenty of Koreans and Japanese in the area so it wont be difficult to find a Karaoke bars in the city.